MatthijsKamstra/haxejs/haxejs/externs.md

 # Your Favorites, Extended

-**Haxe JS** externs make it possible to extend Javascript libraries with code completion and other neat features.
+**Haxe JS** externs make it possible to extend JavaScript libraries with code completion and other neat features.

 Please feel free and choose one of the libraries to learn more about how **Haxe JS** can improve your everyday workflow.